Estimating Economic Models with Testable Assumptions: Theory and Applications: Two LATE-Consistent Extensions

-We should note that the extension in assumption \ref{assump: minimal dist to zero marg diff } also relaxes the independent instrument assumption, since I only require the instrument to be type independent.
-This is because, if we use full independence in the set $\tilde{A}$, the measure $m^{MD}(s)$ is not a well-behaved relaxation measure.
+We should note that the extension in Assumption \ref{assump: minimal dist to zero marg diff } also relaxes the independent instrument assumption, since I only require the instrument to be type independent.
+This is because, if we use the fully independent instrument $Z_i$, the measure $m^{MD}(s)$ is not a well-behaved relaxation measure.

 \begin{prop} {prop: m^{MD} is not well behaved if use full independence} (I)The measure $m^{MD}(s)$ is not a well-behaved measure with respect to $\{A^{ND},A^{FI}\}$, where